Two Can Travel

 Flexibility is key to unlocking a myriad of house sitting opportunities.
 Be open to various locations, durations, and types of homes.
 You are at the mercy of when and where house sits are available, so you’ll likely have to be flexible with your dates and destinations.

 And remember: house sitting isn’t a vacation.
-You are responsible for the home and the animals while the homeowner is away.
+You are responsible for the home and the animals while the pet parent is away.
 Those need to be your top priority during your house sit.

 Step 8: Keep Communication Clear and Consistent

 Clear and timely communication is crucial in the house-sitting world.
-Respond promptly to messages from homeowners, and be transparent about your expectations and limitations.
+Respond promptly to messages from pet parents, and be transparent about your expectations and limitations.
 Establishing open communication sets the foundation for a positive house-sitting experience for both parties.

-We usually keep in touch with the homeowner leading up to the sit on WhatsApp or by email in case any questions pop up before we arrive.
-We also usually coordinate arriving at the house with the homeowner, as sometimes they will come to pick us up at the bus or train station.
+We usually keep in touch with the pet parent leading up to the sit on WhatsApp or by email in case any questions pop up before we arrive.
+We also usually coordinate arriving at the house with the pet parent, as sometimes they will come to pick us up at the bus or train station.

 Tips: